ModernMAK/UniVox/Notes/Design.md

 	* Protect

 The main difference i See is that BEHAVIOURS dictate their future BEHAVIOURS (and thus know state), while CHORES do not.
 The downside i see to behaviours is that transitions would need to be defined, where as chores could be chosen by using a blackboard of information, and weighting it against Chores, then selecting the highest.
 (Find L4D Speach AI GDC for an example)

+# Chunk Streaming & Async Pipelines
+## Chunk Creation
+Chunks need to be valid when present in the World, a chunk is not valid until all steps of creation are completed.

+Ergo, our Chunk manager needs to know that a chunk is invalid(unloaded), being created but not valid yet, or created and valid.

+## Chunk Rendering
+Chunk rendering requires that the data does not change between chunk analysis (to determine mesh size) and mesh generation (to avoid index out of range)

+The two solutions I can think of include: working on copies and single frame rendering.

+Copies allow us to use what we have with the added step of gathering and copying the correct information.
+This can be costly but may outway the slowdown of rendering in a single frame.

+Alternatively we can render a chunk in a single frame, garunteeing that all information is synchronized properly.
+This will likely cause stutters.
+It should be mentioned that every chunk to be rendered doesnt have to be rendered in the same frame.

+## Chunk Pipelines
+With the two above problems addressed, one last thing to address is what is valid and when.
+Perhaps a pipeline which uses flags to let us know what state chunks are in and work on them properly?
+-> Creating | Valid | RequestingRender

+This couples our code though